 We stopped and had a nice lunch in Cascais, a small fishing village.
 Nice low cost shopping if you need some low cost port or even a warm sweater to fight off the cool weather.
 Very friendly environment and getaway from the big city.

-The highlight of the day was the village of Sinatra in the mountains.
+The highlight of the day was the village of Sintra in the mountains.
 I only wish we had the time to hike up to the top of the mountain to explore the Moorish castle.
 Can you see it at the top of this pic? 😦

 What an amazing place to walk around the steep walkways and explore some of the shops, pubs, wine tasting and craft stores.